 Instructions

-- Gather all ingredients before starting recipe.
+- Gather all ingredients before starting the recipe.

 - Add floured veal shanks to saucepan when the oil is hot.